League of Legends: Dragon / Drake Control

 Dragon: A Critical Early Objective

 Securing drakes is a primary objective in League of Legends that can easily be the make or break of your victory, particularly during mid to late stages of the game when the pace picks up and the benefits added start to multiply.
+It spawns every 5 minutes so keep your eye on the timer.

 Each perk offers a key strategic advantage, though not all are immediately clear.